bakame-php/http-structured-fields/README.md

 | Date          | class `DateTimeImmutable` | `Type::Date`          |
 | DisplayString | class `DisplayString`     | `Type::DisplayString` |

-The Enum `Type` which list all available types can be use to determine the RFC type corresponding to a PHP structure using the `Type::fromValue` static method.
+The Enum `Type` which list all available types can be used to determine the RFC type corresponding to a PHP structure using the `Type::fromVariable` static method.
 The method will throw if the structure is not recognized Alternatively it is possible to use the `Type::tryFromValue` which will instead return `null` on unindentified type.
 On success both methods returns the corresponding enum `Type`.